-A/B Testing in 2019: The Beginner’s Guide to Higher Conversions
+AB Testing: The Beginner’s Guide to Higher Conversions for 2020

 A/B testing.
 Somehow you know you need it.
 But have you ever thought about the actual reasons it is an absolute marketing strategy game changer?

 The obvious ones are that it boosts your subscriber opt-in rate, improves conversions and skyrockets your online sales.

 Did you know that 1 out of 8 A/B tests has driven significant change for an organization?

 If this sounds like something your business could make use of, keep reading.

 What to test, how to test it, and how to analyze your results.
 It’s all here.
 And it will help you get better results, guaranteed.